-- A. The Plan Employed Highly Outdated and Unreasonable Actuarial Assumptions in Determining Class Members' Benefits, Resulting in Significant Harm - 51.
-The Plan is an "employee pension benefit plan" within the meaning of ERISA § 3(2)(A), 29 U.S.C. § 1002(2)(A) and a defined benefit plan within the meaning of ERISA § 3(35), 29 U.S.C. § 1002(35). - 52.
-Pursuant to ERISA § 402(a)(1), 29 U.S.C. § 1102(a)(1), the Plan is established and maintained according to a written instrument (the "Plan Document"). - 53.
-The Plan provides retirement benefits to employees of Luxottica North America.
-As of 2019, the Plan had approximately 29,000 participants and assets valued at approximately \$1 billion. - 54.
-Under the Plan, a participant's normal retirement benefit is expressed as a single life annuity, meaning a series of monthly benefit payments beginning at retirement and continuing until a participant's death.
-This is the default form of payment for unmarried participants. - 55.
-For married participants, the default form of payment is a 50% joint and survivor annuity.
-That means the participant's spouse, if he or she survives the participant, receives 50% of whatever amount the participant received during her lifetime. - 56.
-Participants also may elect one of several optional forms of benefits, including a 75% joint and survivor annuity, a 100% joint and survivor annuity, and a "ten year certain and life annuity" (which provides an annuity that guarantees 10 years of payments, even if the participant dies before all of those payments have been made).
+- A. The Plan Employed Highly Outdated and Unreasonable Actuarial Assumptions in Determining Class Members' Benefits, Resulting in Significant Harm - 45.
+The Plan is an "employee pension benefit plan" within the meaning of ERISA § 3(2)(A), 29 U.S.C. § 1002(2)(A) and a defined benefit plan within the meaning of ERISA § 3(35), 29 U.S.C. § 1002(35).

+- 46. Pursuant to ERISA § 402(a)(1), 29 U.S.C. § 1102(a)(1), the Plan is established and maintained according to a written instrument (the "Plan Document"). - 47.
+The Plan provides retirement benefits to a substantial number of Intel employees who commenced employment before January 1, 2011. - 48.
+As of December 31, 2021, the Plan had 35,438 participants. - 49.
+Under the Plan Document, a participant's normal retirement benefit is expressed as a single life annuity, meaning a series of monthly benefit payments beginning at retirement and continuing until a participant's death.
+This is the default form of payment for unmarried participants. - 50.
+For married participants, the default form of payment is a 100% joint and survivor annuity.
+That means the participant's surviving spouse receives 100% of whatever amount the participant received during their lifetime. - 51.
+Participants also may elect one of several optional forms of benefits, including a 50% joint and survivor annuity, a years' certain and continuous annuity (which provides an annuity that guarantees a set number of years of payments, even if the participant dies before all of those payments have been made), a single life annuity, and a lump sum. - 52.
+In certain circumstances, the spouse of a participant who dies before commencing retirement benefits is entitled to what is known as a "qualified preretirement survivor annuity."
+As required by ERISA § 205(e), 29 U.S.C. § 1055(e), the pre-retirement survivor annuity provides the surviving spouse an annuity equal to the survivor annuity portion of the qualified joint and survivor annuity the participant would have been entitled to had he not died.
+Under the Plan, the qualified joint and survivor annuity is a 100% joint and survivor annuity, meaning that the surviving spouse receives 100% of the amount the participant would have received upon commencement of benefits.2 - 53.
+To determine the amount of the joint and survivor annuities for participants who commenced benefits, the Plan converted the participant's single life annuity using the following rates to apply to all participants and beneficiaries and an interest rate equal to the Pension Benefit effect at the beginning of the calendar quarter in which the employee's separation from service occurs.